OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ### allowCustomDataForDataTypeAny (preview)

 > [!NOTE]
-> The `allowCustomDataForDataTypeAny` property is currently only available in public preview and is only compatible with Windows devices.
+> The `allowCustomDataForDataTypeAny` property is currently available in public preview and is only compatible with Office on Windows.
+Preview APIs are subject to change and are not intended for use in a production environment.
+We recommend that you try them out in test and development environments only.
+Do not use preview APIs in a production environment or within business-critical documents.
+>
+> To try out this property in Office on Windows, you must have an Excel build number greater than or equal to 16.0.14623.20002.
 To use this feature, you need to join the [Office Insider Program](https://insider.office.com/) and then choose the **Beta Channel** Insider level.
 To learn more, see [Join the Office Insider Program](https://insider.office.com/join/windows).

 The `allowCustomDataForDataTypeAny` property is a boolean data type.
 Setting this value to `true` allows a custom function to accept data types as parameters and return values.
 To learn more, see [Custom functions and data types core concepts](/custom-functions-data-types-concepts.md).